Geetha63/MS-Teams-Scripts/TeamsAppSetupPoolicy/README.md

 It will assign the policy to user.

-2)For Bulk users use `TeamsAppsetuppolicy - Bulk users` Provide the input in `Input.csv file`
+2. For Bulk users use `TeamsAppsetuppolicy - Bulk users` Provide the input in `Input.csv file`

 | User  | PolicyName |\
 | User1 | Policy1    |\